-- Ball Drop: Request that a friend stand 5 meters away from you with a bouncing ball in their hand.
-They must drop the ball at random from shoulder height.
-Your goal is to catch the ball before it bounces off the ground again.
-This drill is excellent for improving coordination and reaction time.
+Your goal is to catch the ball before it hits the ground a second time.
+This exercise is excellent for improving coordination and reaction time.

-- Blind Reaction: Position a friend with a tennis ball 10 meters behind you.
-They must toss the ball at random toward you.
-When you hear the ball bounce off the ground, you must spin around and catch it before it bounces again.
+Your partner positions himself with a tennis ball around 60 feet behind you.
+They must toss you the ball randomly.
+When you hear the ball bounce off the ground, you turn around and catch it before it a second time.

 Recovery is critical to ensuring that the body positively adjusts to the rigors of exercise.
 Training adaptations happen following recovery, not during training.
 If recovery is inadequate, the body does not strengthen and the chance of injury increases.
 Excessive exhaustion and injury are indicators that you are not giving your body enough time to recuperate from the demands you place on it.

 Numerous recovery methods are available, including foam roller self-myofascial release, massage, percussion guns, hydro therapies, electrical muscle stimulation, and compression therapy.
 Proper nutrition, sleep, and rest days are also essential.
 Your weekly calendar should always include at least one relaxation day.

 It is critical to set reasonable goals to improve your tennis fitness level.
 You’re not going to go from feeling exhausted or hitting weak backhand strokes in the second set of a tennis match to playing like a pro in the fifth set in a matter of weeks.
 A specific tennis fitness routine takes time to develop, but you can set minor goals that add up to show an overall improvement in all of the characteristics described above.